Setting the record straight.

 It’s true, the academic/health cycling lobby (which the study authors and op-ed writers appear to be part of) in BC has been claiming higher speed limits will cause increased carnage on our roads.
 However, they were not shut out of any stakeholder meetings.
 In fact, all of BC had an opportunity for input during a several month long series of consultations and open houses conducted by ICBC.
 They wanted to be “invited”.
 Apparently they were miffed that the red carpet wasn’t rolled out for them for the 2014 Speed Limit Review, as if somehow their opinions carried more weight than everyone else’s, and thoroughly offended that their recommendations didn’t override the work provincial MOTI engineers do.

-It’s petty, but also small wonder they wasted no time in feeding media stories like this one, mere months after the signs were changed, with irresponsible hyperbolic claims that crashes were rising because the speed limit rose.
+It’s petty, but also small wonder the lobby wasted no time in feeding media stories like this one, mere months after the signs were changed, with irresponsible hyperbolic claims that crashes were rising because the speed limit rose.

 They’ve been relentless in the pursuit of the failure, of what they refer to as the “experiment” of applying proven and recommended engineering principles in speed limit setting.